 Construction materials are affected by changes in boundary conditions.
-Taken together, these actions are capable of modifying the properties for which the material was selected, significantly affecting its behavior and therefore the useful life of the buildings.
+Taken together, these actions are capable of modifying the properties for which the material was selected, significantly affecting its behavior and as a result, the useful life of the buildings.
 The characterization of materials and their durable state is therefore crucial when addressing the study of any type of built structure.

-In response to the growing need of having to work with different materials in the field of engineering and consultancy, INES has developed a consultancy on materials, whose primary value is based on solid training and expertise in the field of traditional materials (stone, ceramics, lime mortar) and their application to the heritage restoration, and of modern organic and inorganic materials.
+In response to the growing need of having to work with different materials in the field of engineering and consultancy, INES has developed a consultancy on materials, whose primary value is based on solid training and expertise in the field of both traditional materials (stone, ceramics and lime mortar) and their application to heritage restoration, and modern organic and inorganic materials.
 This training and expertise have been gained over years of close collaboration with research centers.
-All this allows us to address any issues relating to building materials and maintenance and gives us the ability to design diagnostic lines and the necessary intervention solutions.
+All this allows us to address any issue related to building materials and maintenance, and gives us the ability to design diagnostic lines and the necessary intervention solutions.

 Structure durability studies.